 The James Duncan Reference Library

-The McGuinness Institute is committed to providing a strong evidence base for our work.
-To support us in this, the James Duncan Reference Library was established in October 2009 and the collection has been growing rapidly since then.
+The James Duncan Reference Library was established in October 2009.
 The library and archive house publications on New Zealand’s future-thinking initiatives and historical development, the theory and practice of future-thinking, strategy development, and national and international perspectives.

 The Institute believes that New Zealand’s future must build on its past and this is why our library, in all its forms, is so important to us.
-The collection has reached 4,710 books and publications and is still growing.
+The library has reached 4710 books and publications and counting.

 The McGuinness Institute office,